 Habitat: Large rivers, lagoons, ponds and flooded forests.

-Where they live : Amazon basin and South America.
+Where they live : Amazon basin of South America.

-Threats: Deforestation, overfishing and predators such as jaguars and crocodiles.
+Threats: Deforestation, hunting and predators such as jaguars and crocodiles.